-In high school, I had a charismatic professor, called Aguinaga, not too older than us, who was, at the same time, a student at the aeronautic engineering university.
-One day, as a apology of common sense, he told us an anecdote that one of his teachers at the university had told him.
-According to him, this happened in an airplanes factory at Córdoba, Argentina, while it was being designed the IA-63 “Pampa,” a little jet combat airplane.
+In high school, I had a charismatic professor called Aguinaga, just a bit older than us, that was also a student at the aeronautic engineering university.
+One day, as some kind of apology of common sense, he told us something that happened in a military airplanes factory at Córdoba, Argentina, when engineers were designing the IA-63 Pampa a little jet combat airplane.

-It was my fourth year in high school when Aguinaga told us that anecdote, in 1984, two after Malvinas' (Falkland islands) war.
-Who watched Maradona talking about politics can understand how it is possible an Argentinian had the delirious idea of declare the war to England.
-In this war, the Argentinian pilots, that as any Argentinian had something of Maradona in the good as in the bad sense, used the IA-58 “Pucará,” quite similar to the aforementioned Pampa but “propeller driven,” to nothing but bomb English aircraft carriers!
-To be invisible to radars they recklessly flew almost touching the sea waves, from the English ship point of view they came up from nowhere, dropped the bombs to disappear again.
-I'm telling this based in a pure deduction of mine, that the initiative of developing the IA-63 Pampa came as a result of the success of the Pucará in Malvinas (our only win in that war); it captured foreign companies eye, as a good combat training airplane.
+It was my fourth year in high school at that time, 1984, two years after Malvinas (Falkland islands) war.
+Who heard Maradona talking about politics in the media can understand how an Argentinian could've had such delirious idea, declaring war to a global power as England!
+In this war, Argentinian pilots, that as any Argentinian are a bit like Maradona in the bad as in the good sense, used the IA-58 Pucará, quite similar to the aforementioned Pampa but “propeller driven,” to nothing but bomb English aircraft carriers!
+They recklessly flew almost surfing sea waves to be invisible to radars; from the English ship point of view they came up from nowhere, dropped the bombs to disappear again.
+I'm mentioning this because I deduce (just an assumption of mine) that the initiative of developing the Pampa could've come from the performance of the Pucará in Malvinas; foreign (German, French) companies supported this project because they saw this little plane useful for combat training.

 ©2019 - Walter Alejandro Iglesias